justicephysics/humanos2.0/pravaha-bihar-convergence.md

 - Founding Dean, ISB (Indian School of Business).
 - Founder, Harappa Education.

 He is precisely the kind of figure the feudal extraction machine would normally keep far away from Bihar.
 An IIT‑UPenn alumnus with a track record of building elite institutions.
-Yet here he is, publicly committing to a university in Bihar, using language that echoes the very themes the Virtual Nalanda has been built upon:
+Yet here he is, publicly committing to a university in Bihar, using language that echoes the very themes the Justice Physics Nalanda has been built upon:

 > *“We’re setting up a new university in Bihar, where its young people can get a world‑class education without leaving home.”*